-Remark 2.36: The preprocessor acts stupid on all replacements of define.
-It does not check whether or not the resulting code is valid C code.
+Remark 2.36: The preprocessor acts stupid on replacements of all appearances of define statements.
+It does not check whether or not the result actually is valid C code.
 The programmer has to make sure that the define statements are extended to correct C code.

-#ifdef The ifdef-directive short of #if defined, allows conditional compiling of the source code.
+#ifdef The ifdef-directive, a short form of #if defined, allows conditional compiling of the source code.
 It works like the if-else construct in a normal program but is evaluated by the preprocessor at compile time: